 These resume writing tips will help you to create a resume for landing a job teaching abroad.
-What details to include and not include in your resume is a critical aspect of securing an international teaching position.
+What details to include and not include in your resume is critical to securing an international teaching position.

 If you have ever applied for a new teaching post, you will understand the importance of having a quality resume.
 A resume is the first impression a school representative will get of you.
 Usually, the school will decide whether to interview a candidate based solely on a resume and cover letter.

 Resumes can be crucial for individuals applying to teach internationally.
 If you are applying for a job outside of your home country, your resume may be the only thing your employer sees before you meet to sign a job contract.

 When applying to be an international teacher, include the following things in your resume: